 While there are loads of things to do in Adelaide, we are glad we allocated time from some day trips.
 They offered us a range of experiences, from wine tasting to wildlife encounters, and are easily accessible from the city.

 Whether you’re looking for a relaxing day by the beach or an adventure in the great outdoors, there is something for everyone just a short drive from Adelaide.
+Or, some can even be the first stops on a longer road trip to Melbourne.

 My personal favourite Adelaide day trips are Kangaroo Island, Barossa Valley, and Hahndorf, each offering unique experiences that we recommend.